- The two main ways in which HIV is passed on are unprotected vaginal and anal sex.

 Lowering the risk of sexual transmission

 There are several protective measures which dramatically reduce the risk of HIV transmission during sex.
-You can find out more about these in other factsheets.
+You can find out more about these on other pages.

-When people with HIV take effective treatment, the amount of HIV in their body fluids falls drastically, to the point where it is highly unlikely they would pass HIV on to someone else.
+Undetectable viral load: when people with HIV take effective treatment, the amount of HIV in their body fluids falls drastically, to the point where they cannot pass HIV on to their sexual partners.
+An extremely low level of HIV in body fluids is referred to as an ‘undetectable viral load’.
+The knowledge that this prevents transmission is often referred to 'Undetectable equals Untransmittable' (or U=U).

-If the HIV-negative person takes antiretroviral medications as pre-exposure prophylaxis (PrEP), this significantly reduces the risk of acquiring HIV.
+PrEP: if the HIV-negative person takes antiretroviral medications as pre-exposure prophylaxis (PrEP), this significantly reduces the risk of acquiring HIV.
+The most common form of PrEP is in a tablet, but it can also be provided as a vaginal ring or an injection.

-If a man is circumcised, this partially lowers his risk of acquiring HIV during sex with an HIV-positive woman.
+Male circumcision: if you are circumcised, this partially lowers your risk of acquiring HIV during vaginal sex.

 Factors that increase the risk of sexual transmission

 Not every act of unprotected sex with an HIV-positive person results in HIV transmission.
-(In fact, the average risk is around 1 in 1000, except for receptive anal sex when the risk is around 14 in 1000.)
+(In fact, for many sexual acts the risk is around 1 in 1000.)
 But other factors can make HIV transmission more likely.

 "Not every act of unprotected sex with an HIV-positive person results in HIV transmission."